PintoDrop/portreact/README.md

 4/26:
 contact form needs work

-about me needs to be homepage
+about me needs to be homepage - issue started after trying to deploy on github and now npm start brings me to /portreact that just shows header, nav and footer

 deploy heroku
-current page highlighted in nav bar? - GOOD

 new code:
 Home.js